 Drop Off Recycling Program For Household Batteries

-The City of Madison has a drop off program for the recycling of household batteries.
+The City of Madison has a drop off program for recycling household batteries.

-Madison residents can recycle their single use household batteries (A, AA, AAA, C, D, lantern batteries, etc) by bringing them to the City’s two full service drop off sites.
+Madison residents can recycle their single use household batteries (A, AA, AAA, C, D, lantern batteries, etc) by bringing them to the City’s drop-off sites.
+All drop-off site restrictions will apply.

 SPECIAL HANDLING PROCEDURES - LITHIUM BATTERIES (Li-Ion)